-Professionals need not be afraid of periods of silence, tears, or expressions of anger.
+Professionals should be prepared to handle periods of silence, tears, or expressions of anger.
 Silence may be a time when parents are attempting to integrate and think about their feelings; therefore, it is important that this silence not be interrupted.
-It is critical, however, that professionals recognize signs of clinical depression or other serious issues within the family and initiate appropriate referral to a mental health professional, where indicated.
+It is critical, however, that professionals recognize signs of clinical depression or other serious issues within the family and initiate appropriate referral to a mental health professional, when indicated.